thestrukture/SpringMenu/README.md

 - name : Name of plugin within  menu.
 - show : function ran to determine if selected line is applicable to plugin. vars :: code  - selected line.
-- exec : function ran if option is chosen within menu. vars :: code - selected line.
+- exec : function ran if option is chosen within menu. vars :: code - selected line, editor - current [ace editor](https://github.com/ajaxorg/ace/wiki/Embedding-API) (text editor).
+Use editor's function insert to update code after an ansynchronous function.
 To replace the selected line return a string, otherwise `return false`.

 ### $trukture.addPlugin(plugin)
 Add a new plugin to spring menu.
 Invoked from within `index.js`